Close your eyes for a few seconds, and imagine the type of person I will describe to you.

 The beauty is this: the brain, in fact, doesn’t really know the difference between your mind’s visualisation and reality.
 And therein lies the power, not the slightly negative connotation of wanting-to-be/do-something, but the positivity of having or being it already.
 If need be, fake it ’til you make it!

 Of course, I’m not claiming a new get-fighting-fit-in-less-than-a-day-strategy.
 You also need a healthy dose of facts and understanding of your own abilities to see if your goals are reachable.
 Don’t put yourself through the same anguish as some have before, or lead to believe by well-meaning people that goals are quite reachable.

-Conclusion of my own case study subject?
+The conclusion of my own case study subject?
 Samuel Beckett’s “Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better,” still stands, as I am not a superstar, and I can’t, don’t or won’t turn things into gold.
 More than often things fail to turn silver or bronze.
-I make mistakes, and like Beckett I’m always prepared to fail better.
+I make mistakes, and like Beckett, I’m always prepared to fail better.

 In the end, the brain may have your MS, but your mind has you.